 This principle acknowledges the mana of tamariki, whānau, kura, hapori, hapū, and iwi.
 Your proposal should demonstrate how your research will uphold the mana of all involved.
-Your proposal should also articulate how your project will seek to leave people in a better place as a result of their participation in the research.
+Your proposal should articulate how your project will seek to leave people in a better place as a result of their participation in the research.
+Your proposal should also demonstrate that you have considered key ethical issues and how these will be managed.
+It is not sufficient to refer only to writing an ethics application for an institutional committee.